About us

 Monica Felstead:

 My name is Monica, I’m a Social Worker having graduated from the University of Qld in 2007.
-I am very honored to be leading the team at Supported Pathways, as the Co-Founder (with my husband Robert), Director, Social Worker, NDIS Supports Coordinator and team member.
+I am very honored to be leading the team at Supported Pathways, in the roles of Director, Social Worker, NDIS Specialist Support Coordinator and team member.

 My passion for supporting others in their journey through the haze of multiple organisations is well known throughout our local community.
 Supported Pathways allows me to be creative, passionate, spontaneous, reactive and proactive in my working day.